 As developers gravitated toward Linux over time, the assumption was that their collective ability to mitigate security threats would be higher—making it safer.
 But, because of this popularity amongst those operating critical public and private systems, threat actors directed their attacks towards Linux systems.

 Trend Micro Linux Threat Report 2021 indicated that cyber attackers targeted over 200 vulnerabilities in six months.
 Some of the most common malware identified were coin miners (24.56%), web shells (19.92%), ransomware (11.55%), and trojans (9.65%).
-This demonstrates the essentiality of implementing the proper security controls in your organisation—regardless of your operating system of choice.
+This demonstrates the essentiality of implementing the proper security controls in your organization—regardless of your operating system of choice.

 What is MITRE ATT&CK for containers?